\"Writing.Com

 Stepping aside, raising his knife, and folding the blade closed, the scouter explained, “By these rents in her fabric, I have rendered this no longer a flag, but only the tattered remains of our national colors.
 Tonight, as required by the Flag Code, we shall retire these colors with honor.”

 Raising an open hand to his cheek the old scouter called out, “Quartermaster?”
 A voice from the darkness, beyond the light of the campfire, answered, “I am here!”
 The scouter asked, “Quartermaster, has this flag been replaced?”
-The voice answered, “She has been replaced by a new flag, bearing the same symbol of stars and stripes representing our nation.
+The voice replied, “She has been replaced by a new flag, bearing the same symbol of stars and stripes representing our nation.
 She flies proudly each day.”

 The old scouter then issued this charge to the audience; “Let it ever be so, that this flag shall always be replaced with honor.
 Never let it be that American men and women gather in darkness to burn the last remnant of our civilization.
 Pledge that now.
 Join me in stating your allegiance to our nation and to the symbol of freedom, our American flag.”